cgruver/okd-3.11-install-tutorial/Provision_Guest_Nodes/README.md

         vi my_lab

     Add content appropriate for your lab setup.
 Let's assume that you have one NUC6i7KYK with 64GB of RAM.
-The following example will deploy a cluster with one Master node, two Infra nodes, and two Compute nodes.
+The following example will deploy a cluster with one Master node, one Infra node, and two Compute nodes.

         #TYPE,HOST_NODE,HOSTNAME,MEMORY,CPU,ROOT_VOL,DATA_VOL
         MASTER,kvmhost01,okd-master01,16384,4,50,50
-        INFRA,kvmhost01,okd-infranode01,14336,4,50,50
-        INFRA,kvmhost01,okd-infranode02,14336,4,50,50
+        INFRA,kvmhost01,okd-infranode01,28672,4,50,50
         APP,kvmhost01,okd-appnode01,8192,4,50,50
         APP,kvmhost01,okd-appnode02,8192,4,50,50